-Upon graduating high school in 2014, Lily enrolled at the New England Conservatory in Boston as a student of Lucy Chapman and Nicholas Kitchen.
+Upon graduating high school in 2014, Lily enrolled at the New England Conservatory in Boston as a student of Lucy Chapman and Nicholas Kitchen in the classical department.
 She graduated from NEC with a Bachelor’s degree in Classical Violin Performance in May 2018.
-She is currently completing her Master’s degree at NEC in Contemporary Improvisation, studying with Hankus Netsky, Eden MacAdam-Somer, Liz Knowles, Ran Blake, Carla Kihlstedt and Tanya Kalmanovitch.
+She most recently completed her Master’s degree at NEC in Contemporary Improvisation, studying with Hankus Netsky, Eden MacAdam-Somer, Liz Knowles, Ran Blake, Lautaro Mantilla, Carla Kihlstedt and Tanya Kalmanovitch.
 She has been a part of ensembles at NEC including American Roots, the Persian Ensemble, the Contemporary Improvisation Chamber Ensemble, the Bluegrass Ensemble, the Film Noir Ensemble, Irish Ensemble, and John Zorn’s improvised game piece, Cobra.

-Lily was a 2018-2019 CPP teaching fellow representing the New England Conservatory and currently teaches fiddle and violin lessons in the greater Boston area.
+Lily was a 2018/19/20 CPP teaching fellow representing the New England Conservatory and currently teaches fiddle and violin lessons in the greater Boston area, and now online.